paulvee/Lars-GPSDO-V1/README.md

 The blog of the project can be found here: https://www.eevblog.com/forum/projects/lars-diy-gpsdo-with-arduino-and-1ns-resolution-tic/ it also includes my activities, stumbling and experiences.

+My own blog will detail my changes and experiences with this project.
+It can be found here : http://www.paulvdiyblogs.net/2020/07/a-high-precision-10mhz-gps-disciplined.html

 The version of the Arduino code is a modified one from Lars' original one to be able to use the circuit without the 1Mohm discharge resistor.
 Basically, all it does is change the ISR a little.

 I made three mistakes on the layout of the PCB and did a few things I should have done better.